tgirke/manuals_old/vignettes/12_Internal_notes/mydoc_internal_notes.md

 + Subsequently, add the domain name (_e.g._ `plantsecretome.org`) associated with this entry to the CNAME file in the `gh-pages` branch of your GitHub project repository.
 + Very important, if you experience any rendering problems on GitHub, check whether the `_config.yml` file of your Jekyll site contains a line starting with `baseurl: "..."`.
 If so remove this line or the page will not render properly on GitHub.

+## Favicon icon

+A favicon is an icon displayed in the web site tabs of a browsser or next to the site name in a bookmark list.
+The source image can be generted with most graphics programs (_e.g._ in SVG format in Inkscape).
+To generate the final favicon, the image needs to be exported in bitmap format (_e.g._ PNG format) to a file.
+Subsequently, this file is converted to the final `favicon.ico` file using one the many favicon generation tools such as [FavIcon Generator](http://tools.dynamicdrive.com/favicon).
+The `favicon.ico` file is then placed into the `images` directory of the Jekyll Doc Theme.

 ## Useful utilities

 ### Site-wide configurations